wp-plugins/lbak-user-tracking/readme.txt

 way) then it is possible that you will be banned from accessing his website.

 == Changelog ==

+= 1.7.11 =

+* Fixed the time to be aware of your GMT offset in WordPress.
+Kudos to Bill Dentzer for this fix.

 = 1.7.10 =